 If the temperature is lower than the optimum, they may last longer without water.
 If it is higher, then chameleons will be able to go for less time without water.

-Temperature and humidity usually act together when it comes to food and water requirements.
+Temperature and humidity usually act together when it comes to

-A chameleon in a more humid environment will last longer without food or water compared to a chameleon in a very dry environment.
+A chameleon in a more humid environment will last longer without

 This is because they will get more water from the air saturated with water.
 Additionally, in more humid environments their skin is less likely to dry out.